You may be tempted to think that one late employee won’t significantly impact your business’ bottom line.

 A tardy employee can cause great disruption among your employees who have already begun to work.
 When an employee arrives late, the rest of the team may get distracted, and find it difficult to stay on task until the new arrival gets settled.
 You might also have disruptions as the manager attempts to help the employee catch up and fill them in on what they have missed.
 These disruptions can be time-consuming and costly.

 Sets a Poor Example

 Lateness is a poor example of how you run your business and ultimately, a poor reflection on your company.
-Allowing employees to arrive late or putting up with their tardiness can give off the impression that you are disorganized and unprofessional –this is especially the case if you are in the service industry, and the late employee has kept a customer waiting.
+Allowing employees to arrive late or putting up with absenteeism without reprimanding them can give off the impression that you are disorganized and unprofessional.
+This is especially the case if you are in the service industry, and the tardy worker has kept a customer waiting.

 Can Encourage Time Theft

 When employees are late, the other workers may feel tempted to cover for them.
 It’s estimated that the average employee steals 4 hours and 5 minutes every week, according to the American Payroll Association –something that the APA estimates can cost companies up to 7 percent of their gross annual payroll.
 Often, time theft comes in the form of covering for another worker who is late, or on an extended break.